ayushdimri678/Adventure-Work-Dashboard-Using-Power-BI/readme.md

+**Overview**

-This Power BI project analyzes the performance of an e-commerce business, focusing on key metrics such as revenue, orders, returns, and profit.
-The interactive dashboard provides actionable insights into customer behavior, product performance, and regional trends, helping stakeholders make informed decisions.
+This Power BI project analyzes an e-commerce business's performance, focusing on key metrics like revenue, profit, customer behavior, and product performance.
+The interactive dashboard enables stakeholders to make data-driven decisions.

 **Key Features**

-Revenue Analysis: Total revenue of ₹24.9M with detailed monthly trends and comparisons.
+- Revenue and profit analysis with trends and targets.

-Profit Insights: Total profit of ₹10.5M, with profit trending up over time.

-**Order Analysis:**

-Total orders: 25,164.

-Return rate: 2.2%.

-Monthly order trends compared to targets.

-**Product Performance:**

-Most ordered product type: Tires and Tubes.

-Most returned product type: Shorts.

-Top-selling product: Water Bottle (30 oz) with 3,983 orders.

-Products with the highest return rates: Sport-100 Helmet (Red) at 3.33%.

-**Customer Insights:**

-Unique customers: 17.4K.

-Revenue per customer: ₹1.4K.

-Top customer by revenue: Mr. Maurice Shan with ₹12.4K from 6 orders.

-**Regional Trends:**

-Highest-performing regions: United States, Australia, and Canada.
+- Order and return rate tracking.

+- Product-level insights, including top-selling and high-return items.

+- Customer segmentation by income and occupation.

+- Regional performance analysis by country and continent.

+**How to Use**
+1. Download the `.pbix` file and open it in Power BI Desktop.

+2. Use filters and drill-through options to explore the data interactively.

+3. Refer to `results.md` for detailed insights and analysis.

+4. You can also see it in pdf form in project.pdf